molgenis/molgenis/molgenis-app/development/DOCKER.md

 # Developing in IntelliJ with Docker
-We have several backend services which we run to debug and test the MOLGENIS backend webapp.
+We have several backend services which we run to debug and test the MOLGENIS backend webapps (check: ).
-- postgres
-- minio
-- elasticsearch
-- opencpu
-- frontend of MOLGENIS

 ## Deploy
 For mac, override the ```BACKEND``` property in the ```.env``` file with the following content: